arrno/enigma/README.md

 ```

 ## Paths and nodes
 Paths are strings that represent a sequence of nodes to a target.
 Each node in the path is separated by a dot.
-A node can be a map key, a slice index, or a struct field. **At this time, only slices and maps with string keys are supported node types.**
+A node can be a map key, a slice index, or a struct field.
 ```Go
 path := "foo.bar.5.buz"
 ```